SanjeetDutt/Technology-Stack/LLD/010 Prototype and Registry.md

 ```

  the limitation of the above method are
- - whenever we want to create the copy of the object object, user need to know the complete class definition
+ - whenever we want to create the copy of the object, user need to know the complete class definition
 - code will repeat whenever want to create a copy

 The ideal solution for this should be, copying the object should be outsource to the object itself.